jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

     - question: Any prerequisites for the intervention?
       answer: "<p>Almost the same as for any other oral surgery act.
-Good general health, a preoperative profile that assesses the ability of coagulation and tissue scarring and prophylactic premedication with broad-spectrum antibiotics, usually amoxicillin with clavulanic acid or cephalosporins in allergic patients.</p>\n"
+Good general health, a preoperative profile that assesses the ability of coagulation and tissue scarring and prophylactic premedication with broad-spectrum antibiotics;
+        usually amoxicillin with clavulanic acid or cephalosporins in allergic patients.</p>\n"
     - question: Other special surgeries may be necessary?
       answer: "<p>Unfortunately in some cases the quantity, quality and density of